staceycsikos/StaySeeCheekosh/README.md

-# StaySeeCheekosh
+# Stacey Csikos' Portfolio

 Hello!
 Welcome to my repo for my portfolio.
-It's always changing :) I'm proud of the contact form I have on this page.
+It's always changing :) I'm proud of the dynamic rendering I've got going on here as it will help me from going into many files and changing information.
+Whenever I want to add a new project I only have to touch one file.
+I tried really hard to find a form that would keep the user on the page, without having to make a backend, and thanks to [Form Submit](https://formsubmit.co) I could!
 Looking forward to adding more projects and making this portfolio look more creative.
+Thanks for reading 👩‍💻